svenvc/UTF8String/README.md

 # UTF8String
-An alternative String implementation for Pharo using an UTF8 encoded representation
+An proof of concept / prototype alternative String implementation for Pharo using a variable length UTF8 encoded internal representation.